-My Testimony/Story II: Finding a Church
+My Testimony/Story II: Rejecting the Church

 After my conversion, I still had to connect with the rest of the Christian Church.